 [Clause 1 amended by No. 6 of 1998 s.
 4(3).]

-2. Remuneration and allowances of members
+2. Members, remuneration and allowances of

 A member shall be paid such remuneration and allowances as the Minister, on the recommendation of the Public Sector Commissioner, from time to time determines.